 But don’t let those two words fill you with fear; we’re here to break down what security deposits cover and show you the alternatives out there!

 What is a security deposit?

 A security deposit is something you pay to a landlord, property owner, or manager as proof of intent to move in, to make sure you take proper care of the apartment.
 Depending on the transaction terms, your security deposit can either be refundable or non-refundable.
 The landlord uses the security deposit as a form of security and can divert it to cover any damages incurred during the lease period.

 Well, it varies.
 The cost of your security deposit depends on the location of the property and your individual lease.
 While some states have a pre-specified limit, many don’t.
 For example, in Kansas, the typical security deposit is one month’s rent for an unfurnished apartment and one and a half months’ rent for a furnished apartment.
-The deposit also increases if you have a pet with you.
+The .
 Check the state renting laws to find out how much you can expect to pay for a security deposit in your state.

 Your credit score is another factor that can determine the amount of your security deposit.
 Your credit score tells your landlord or property manager if you’re a safe bet in terms of paying the rent.
 The riskier you are, the more landlords are likely to charge for a security deposit.
 You may want to check your credit score to see if you’re a “risky” tenant or not.

 When do I pay my security deposit and where does it go?

 Like your first month’s rent, you’re expected to pay your security deposit before moving into the apartment.
 Usually, the landlord will let you know all the fees you need to pay ahead of your move-in date.
 Make the payment promptly to keep things moving and prove that you’re genuine about moving in.